Digital transformation: Digital framework in bankingBy Eiichiro Yanagawa

-In the banking sector, Celent takes a broad view of digital—one that transcends new apps and the deployment of new and different channels.
-Moreover, Celent believes that digital is making it imperative for financial institutions to review and transform their organizational structures to ensure success and survival.
+In the banking sector, we take a broad view of digital—one that transcends new apps and the deployment of new and different channels.
+Moreover, we believe that digital is making it imperative for financial institutions to review and transform their organisational structures to ensure success and survival.

 There are four essential qualities that companies should consider in relation to this framework.
 They are:

-1. Brand experience: Customizing the brand experience of financial institutions to individual customer needs, while ensuring consistency and uniformity across all channels and points of interaction.
+1. Brand experience: Customizing the brand experience of financial institutions to individual customer needs, whilst ensuring consistency and uniformity across all channels and points of interaction.

 2. New capabilities: These will be rooted in a foundation of analytics and automation.

-3. Business model: Operating model, namely change and innovation in products and services, organization, culture, skills, and IT.
+3. Business model: Operating model, namely change and innovation in products and services, organisation, culture, skills, and IT.

 4. Goal: Providing both demonstrable and sustainable economic value.